Bridging Meals Society

 Financial abuse is a common barrier to leaving.
 Canada provides financial aid through:

-• Provincial Social Services: Income support, emergency funds (e.g., Ontario Works).
+• Provincial Social Services: Income support, emergency funds.

 • Rent Supplements & Subsidized Housing: Some provinces offer priority housing for survivors.